 - Follow through on cases to ensure effectiveness and alter the course of treatment as indicated.

 Some hospitalists choose to specialize.
 For example, intensivists care for critically ill patients who are in intensive care units.

 The U.S. Bureau of Labor Statistics cites salaries for internists in general.
-The median incomes for internists in 2017 were:
+Internists who work in specialty hospitals such as cancer institutes are the most highly compensated.
+The incomes for internists in 2018 were:

 - Top 10% Annual Salary: More than $208,000 ($100.00/hour)

-Those looking for career as hospitalists must dedicate themselves to extensive education and licensing requirements.
+Those looking for a career as hospitalists must dedicate themselves to extensive education and licensing requirements.

-- Education: You must first become a doctor.
-Expect to spend about 11 years in school after graduating from high school.
-You must first get your bachelor's degree, which will take about four years, then go to medical school where you will spend another four years earning either an M.D. as a medical doctor or a D.O., a doctor of osteopathic medicine degree.
-You will then spend three to eight years doing graduate medical education, also known as a medical internship or residency.
+- Education: Hospitalists must first become a doctor.
+This takes about 11 years in school after graduating from high school.
+They first get a bachelor's degree, which takes about four years.
+Then they go to medical school where they spend four years earning either an M.D. as a medical doctor or a D.O., a doctor of osteopathic medicine degree.
+They then spend three to eight years doing graduate medical education, also known as a medical internship or residency.

-- Licensure: You will have to become licensed to practice medicine in the state in which you want to work after completing your medical education.
+- Licensure: Hospitalists must be licensed to practice medicine in the state in which they want to work after completing their medical education.
 Those with M.D. degrees must pass all three parts of the United States Medical Licensing Examination (USMLE).
 Individuals with D.O. degrees must pass all three levels of the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA).

 - Certification: Many employers require hospitalists to be board certified in internal medicine or family practice medicine.
 This certification is granted by The American Board of Internal Medicine, a member board of the American Board of Medical Specialties.